Strawberry Pudding and Lemonade Granita Parfaits

 Do I have to use fresh strawberries to make the pudding?

 You do not, but I always recommend fresh fruit when it is in season.
 Fresh fruit provides a brighter and more robust fruit flavor.
-If you do choose to use frozen strawberries, they need to be thawed before pureeing.

 Can I make pudding ahead of time?